 On a November evening Eva and I walked west on 4th Street toward the Hudson River catching up (as we hadn’t seen each other in several years) while keeping an eye out for an inviting restaurant.
-When she asked what was new with my work, I told her about the recently published “Found and Lost” (I had a copy for her) and mentioned my Fractals.
+When she asked what was new with my work, I told her about the recently published “Found and Lost” (I had a copy to give her) and mentioned the birth of these Fractals.
 Passing a Spanish place on Waverly, we spied two terrace tables.
 Unseasonable, yes, but appealing, so we tightened our scarves and settled in under the winter sky, ordering food and drink.
-I showed Eva two Fractals – one sprung from Dante’s Inferno, another risen from Virginia Woolf’s The Waves – I think.
+I showed Eva two Fractals – one sprung from Dante’s Inferno, another risen from Virginia Woolf’s The Waves (I think).
 She read quietly, smiled enigmatically and our conversation moved on to news of mutual friends.

 A few weeks later, upstate for the weekend at the splendid Arbor B & B in High Falls, New York, Eva suggested renaming the invented genre ‘Folds’.
 ‘Folds?‘ ‘Yes.’
-Folds, in homage to Gertrude Stein who, it seems, had a thing or two or three to say about folds … on folding … on what has already folded.
-She offered me with a copy of a paper she’d authored (first published in parallax journal, 1999, vol. 5, no. 4.) titled “A Matter of Folds”.
-In it she quotes Gertrude as saying-
+Folds, in homage to Gertrude Stein who, it seems, had a thing or two or three to say about folds … on folding … on what has already been folded.
+She offered a copy of a paper she’d authored (first published in parallax journal, 1999, vol. 5, no. 4.) titled “A Matter of Folds”.
+In it she quotes Gertrude:

 ‘”The thing in itself folded itself up inside itself like you might fold a thing up to be another thing which is that thing inside in that thing,”’

-Eva takes us further on, into (or out of or around), the following verbal minefield –
+Eva’s essay takes one further on, into (or out of or around) the following verbal minefield:

 ‘And should present time refuse to let itself be defined in theoretical terms, insomuch as the present immediately becomes the past in the process of being expressed, it does allow itself to be arranged in practical fashion into folds, insomuch as the present is the crossover from one fold to the next.
 Time is the activation of the fold between the past and the future and it must always be considered from the position in order to be realized in the narration of the application being made of it.’